nodejs/node-v0.x-archive/doc/api/tls.markdown

 ### cryptoStream.bytesWritten

-A proxy to the underlying socket's bytesWritten accessor, this will return the total bytes written to the socket, *including the TLS overhead*.
+A proxy to the underlying socket’s bytesWritten accessor, this will return the total bytes written to the socket, *including the TLS overhead*.

 ## Class: tls.CleartextStream